steledama/nixos/README.md

 };
 ```

-Go to your config directory (if you follow the instructions is ~/nixos) and launch ethe rebuild command:
+Go to your config directory (if you follow the instructions is ~/nixos) and launch the rebuild command:

 ```bash
 sudo nixos-rebuild switch --flake .
 ```

-### Quick recap on how to use
+### How to use this config

 To update the system and the user home.
 From you config directory (~/nixos)